frap129/layman/README.md

   - [ ] Add warning (swaynag?) when enabling WLMs that don't support existing windows on a workspace with windows
 - [ ] More Layouts!
 - [ ] MasterStack:
-  - [ ] Fix stack window sizes changes when moving up/down
+  - [ ] Maintain user-set window sizes for each wndow position
-  - [ ] If user changes the size of master, maintain that size
+  - [ ] Handle windows moved out of layout
   - [ ] Automatically arrange pre-existing windows into correct layout
 - [ ] idk im probably forgetting a lot
 - [X] ~Differentiate WLMs that support window movement~